Cold Skin (film): Plot

-In 1914, a young Englishman travels to a remote South Atlantic island to work as a weather observer.
+In 1914, a young Irishman travels to a remote South Atlantic island to work as a weather observer.
 The only other inhabitant of the island is Gruner, the caretaker of the crudely fortified lighthouse.
 Gruner says the previous observer died from typhus and there is no body.

 Exploring the island, the unnamed man finds his predecessor's diary with drawings of strange sea creatures.
 At night, his cabin is besieged by those creatures.
 The next night, he lights a fire to repel the creatures, only to burn down his cabin.
 The next day, he discovers a female amphibious creature outside.
 Gruner prevents him from shooting her and shows that she is "tame".
 Calling the man "Friend," Gruner explains the creature will not leave her master no matter how cruel he is.

 Friend successfully bribes Gruner into letting him stay in the lighthouse.
 That night, creatures climb the lighthouse, and Gruner butchers them as Friend faints.
 While defending the lighthouse the following night, Gruner locks Friend outside on the balcony to fight alone, essentially leaving him to die.
 In the morning, Gruner discovers Friend covered in creature blood but still alive.

 The two men settle into a routine.
 Friend grows to like the captive female creature (treated as a sex slave by Gruner) and names her Aneris.
 Friend speculates the nightly attacks are attempts to reclaim Aneris, who sings during the lighthouse attacks.
 Gruner belittles Friend's ideas.

 One night, the duo come perilously close to being killed when the lighthouse is overrun by the creatures.
 The following day, Friend tries to signal a passing ship.
 Gruner attacks Friend and the two men wrestle for control of the flare gun.
 Aneris tries to protect Friend.
 Gruner explains to Friend his reasoning for refusing any rescue.

 Friend communicates to Aneris his desire to leave the island.
 She leads him to an abandoned rowing boat.
 Friend and Gruner devise a plan to salvage dynamite from a sunken ship just off shore.
 The two men row the boat to the shipwreck.
 Friend dons an old diving suit and jumps in, retrieving several boxes of dynamite.
 Gruner does not pull up Friend and stops pumping air to him.
 Friend escapes from the dive suit and climbs back aboard the row boat, aware that Gruner had once again tried to kill him.
 Back at the lighthouse, they discover that the recovered dynamite is dry enough to use.